 (JTA) — The Oscars are a mess.
-Hollywood’s biggest night still does not have a host, with Kevin Hart withdrawing over past homophobic tweets.
-That seemed to have reminded celebrities who were potentially interested in the gig that it’s one of the toughest in showbiz (some want to believe Whoopi Goldberg is secretly hosting).
+Hollywood’s biggest night still does not have a host, with Kevin Hart over past homophobic tweets.
+That seemed to have reminded celebrities who were potentially interested in the gig that it’s (some want to believe Whoopi Goldberg is secretly hosting).

 But there has been more drama: the possibility of a new category for best popular film elicited strong emotions and eventually was scrapped; plans to present some awards during commercial breaks to shorten the rather lengthy ceremony were protested by some prominent people, among them Martin Scorcese and Brad Pitt; and a decision to buck tradition by not inviting back some 2018 winners as presenters was widely derided.